-Semiconductor Optoelectronics Prof. M. R. Shenoy Department of Physics India Institute of Technology - Delhi
+Semiconductor Optoelectronics Prof. M. R. Shenoy Department of Physics Indian Institute of Technology, Delhi

-Lecture - 28 Light emitting diode-II Device Characteristics
+Lecture - 29 Light Emitting Diode-II Device Characteristics

-Today, we will discuss about the Device Characteristics of Light Emitting Diodes, before I proceed with the device characteristics, let us recall in the last class we had looked at the device structure.
+Today, we will discuss about the device characteristics of light emitting diodes.

-And broadly there were 2 classification surface emitting LED and edge emitting LED, the abbreviation ELED edge emitting LED, and surface emitting LED.
-The structure in 3d looks like this, so the dotted region here is the layer is the active region everywhere the dotted region is the active region, and the shaded region is the metallic electrode.
-In surface emitting LED since the light, so this is what is shown here is the cross section a segment if you take a segment in the along these lines, so this is what you see the cross-section.

-Similarly, if you take a segment longitudinal segment along this line then this is what you see, so what is shown here is the longitudinal section of this, and here this is the section.
-So that is why you see this here it is actually a circular electrode there, and an annular electrode at the top, and we have already discussed that the annular region is because the emitted light has to come out, so the generated light has to come out here.
+Before I proceed with the device characteristics, let us recall in the last class we had looked at the device structure and broadly there were two classifications; surface emitting LED and edge emitting LED.
+The abbreviation ELED edge emitting LED and surface emitting LED.
+The structure in 3D looks like this.
+So, the dotted region here is the layer is the active region.
+Everywhere the dotted region is the active region and the shaded region is the metallic electrode.
+In surface emitting LED since the light, so this is what we shown here is the cross section a segment, if you take a segment in the along this line, so this is what you see the cross section.
+Similarly, if you take a segment, a longitudinal segment along this line, then this is what you see.
+So, what is shown here is the longitudinal section of this and here this is the section.

-So that is why we have usually there is a window dielectric window there, and an annular electrode, so I had taken for example gallium arsenide substrate and so on, so n gallium arsenide substrate and then you have AlGaAs layer the cladding layers which are aluminium gallium arsenide in this particular case, and an active layer in between which would be a different composition aluminium gallium arsenide or gallium arsenide, so that is the active layer.
+So, that is why you see this here.
+It is actually a circular, a electrode there and an annular electrode at the top and we have already discuss that the annular region is because the emitted light has to come out.
+So, the generated light has to come out here.
+So, that is why we have usually there is a window dielectric window there and an annular electrode.
+So, I had taken for example, gallium arsenide substrate and so on.
+So, and gallium arsenide substrate and then you have I gas layer the cladding layers, which are aluminum gallium arsenide in this particular case and a an active layer in between which could be a different composition aluminum gallium arsenide or gallium arsenide.
+So, that is the active layer.